jpsca/jx/docs/content/assets.md

 ## No Middleware Required

-Unlike some component libraries, jx doesn't require middleware to serve component assets.
+Unlike some component libraries, Jx doesn't require middleware to serve component assets.
 You serve them however you want:

 - **Static files**: Configure your web framework to serve from `static/`
 - **CDN**: Upload to S3/CloudFront and reference those URLs
 - **Build tools**: Use Vite/Webpack to bundle and serve
 - **Reverse proxy**: Nginx/Caddy serve static files

-jx just collects the URLs you declare and renders them as tags.
+Jx just collects the URLs you declare and renders them as tags.

 ## Performance Considerations

 ### Asset Deduplication

-jx automatically deduplicates assets.
+Jx automatically deduplicates assets.
 If multiple components declare the same CSS file, it's only included once:

 ```html+jinja
 {# card.jinja uses common.css #}